German Studies (GERST)

 Distribution Requirements: (FL-AG), (OCL-IL)

 Students continue to develop their language skills by discussing a variety of cultural topics and themes in the German-speaking world.
 The focus of the course is on expanding vocabulary, reviewing major grammar topics, developing effective reading strategies, improving listening comprehension, and working on writing skills.
-Work in small groups increases each student's opportunity to speak in German and provides for greater feedback and individual help.
+Small group work increases each student’s opportunity to speak in German and allows for more individualized feedback and support.
+Taught in German.

 Prerequisites: Limited to students who have previously studied German and based on German Placement test result.